-Because of the unique nested structure, deriving the LDR of the PFS for the MPB formulation has a technical challenge that is not present in classical or contextual R\&S. The outer-level R\&S problem's correct selection depends on how well the inner-level problems are solved under each candidate input model.
+Because of the unique nested structure, deriving the LDR of the PFS for the MPB formulation has a technical challenge absent in classical or contextual R\&S. The outer-level R\&S problem's correct selection depends on how well the inner-level problems are solved under each candidate input model.
 However, the importance of each inner-level problem for achieving the outer-level correct selection differs; even if false selection occurs at some inner-level problems, the MPB may still be found correctly.
 Hence, the MPB formulation requires \textit{quantifying the importance of each inner-level problem for outer-level correct selection}; there is no straightforward extension of an existing R\&S algorithm that provides this feature.
 We introduce the \emph{balance weight} to measure how important it is to sample each solution-input model pair in achieving the outer-level correct selection.
-The balance weights appear in the opitmality conditions for our OCBA problem.
+The balance weights appear in the optimality conditions for our OCBA problem.

-As a byproduct, we also prove asymptotic convergence of the sequential sampling algorithm for the contextual R\&S problem stated in~\cite{gao2019selecting} without a full proof; only a sketch of proof is provided.
-This result is an intermediate step to show our Theorem~\ref{thm:proof_BWalg} and we could not find a rigorous proof in the literature at the time of submission of this paper.
+We also prove asymptotic convergence of the sequential sampling algorithm for the contextual R\&S problem stated in~\cite{gao2019selecting} with only a sketch of proof provided at the time of the submission of this paper.
+This result is an intermediate step to show our Theorem~\ref{thm:proof_BWalg} and we could not find a rigorous proof in the literature at the time of the submission of this paper.

+Moreover, we further improve the finite-sample performance of our sequential algorithm by adopting kernel ridge regression (KRR) to replace the posterior mean estimates.
+This approach exploits spatial inference by pooling simulation outputs run at different input model parameters and improves the estimation error of the plug-in means at the early stage of the algorithm.
+Furthermore, we prove that the large deviations analysis leads to the same optimality condition for static allocation ratios as when posterior means are used.

-A preliminary version of this work published in a conference proceeding discusses the optimality conditions for the static sampling allocations without a proof and the sequential sampling algorithms are analyzed only empirically~\citep{kimkimsong}.
+A preliminary version of this work published in a conference proceeding discusses the optimality conditions for the static sampling allocations without a proof and the sequential sampling algorithms are analyzed empirically~\citep{kimkimsong}.
 In this work, we provide a complete set of theoretical analyses for both static and sequential sampling algorithms we propose.